ACADEMIC STRUCTURE

 PROGRAM DURATION

-The PGDM programme comprises a range of courses.
 It is a two-year, full-time programme structured under a trimester system, with three terms in the first year and three terms in the second year.
-The programme offers multiple specialization streams, and each student is required to pursue a major specialization from the available options.
+The programme offers two specialization streams:

-Major specialization courses, also referred to as elective papers, are offered from Term-III onwards.
+Major specialization courses, also referred to as elective courses, are offered from Term-III onwards.
 Students are required to indicate their choice of specialization at the beginning of Term-I to facilitate academic planning.
-An elective shall be offered only if a minimum enrolment of 25% of the total batch strength or 25 students, whichever is lower, is met, subject to approval by the Director.

 ACADEMIC CALENDAR

-The PGDM programme offered by the Institute is a regular, full-time programme of two years’ duration.
+The AI-centric PGDM programme offered by the Institute is a regular, full-time programme of two years’ duration.
 Each academic year is divided into three terms, with each term lasting approximately three months, including one week allocated for mid-term assessments and end-term examinations.
-The programme comprises both compulsory and elective courses.
-One credit is equivalent to ten hours of instruction, and a full course carries three credits with a total duration of thirty hours.
-The programme may also include courses of 1.5 and 2 credits.

 ATTENDANCE POLICY